etingof/snmpsim/docs/source/documentation/managing-simulation-data.rst

 Having string values more human-readable may be more convenient in the course of adjusting simulation data, debugging etc. By default, strings in simulation data are hexified.
-By passing such *.snmprec* file through the *datafile.py --escaped-strings* call, you can convert your *.snmprec* data into Python string literal representation:
+By passing such *.snmprec* file through the *snmpsim-manage-records --escaped-strings* call, you can convert your *.snmprec* data into Python string literal representation:

 .. code-block:: bash

     $ head data/sample.snmprec
     1.3.6.1.2.1.55.1.5.1.8.2|4x|00127962f940
     $
-    $ datafile.py --source-record-type=snmprec  --input-file=data/sample.snmprec
+    $ snmpsim-manage-records --source-record-type=snmprec  \
-        --escaped-strings
+        --input-file=data/sample.snmprec --escaped-strings
     1.3.6.1.2.1.55.1.5.1.8.2|4e|\x00\x12yb\xf9@
     # Records: written 1, filtered out 0, deduplicated 0, broken 0, variated 0